nrc-cnrc/EGSnrc/HEN_HOUSE/omega/beamnrc/CMs/sample_sequences/README.md

-## BEAMnrc sequence example for dynamic component modules.
+## BEAMnrc sequence example for dynamic component modules

 All files in this directory are part of EGSnrc.